 International Club (Advisor: Mrs. Priest-W162) - specifically welcomes International students, but is open to any student at CHS.
 Club gets together monthly in W162 to make connections, not just with each other, but also with other countries and cultures around the world.
 While sampling authentic food of the country we are "visiting", students fill out a "passport" of unique information on each of the countries. \$23.00 Pay to Participate fee, and a \$5.00 additional activity fee.

-Investment Club (Advisor: Mr. Swan-S244) - for students who want to learn more about investing in the stock market.
-Please see Mr. Swan if interested.
-All students are welcome.
+Investment Club (Advisor: TBD) - for any and all students who want to learn more about investing in the stock market. month after school in There is an anticipated fee of \$5.00 for the National Stock Market Game.